Helen Joseph: Personal life

 "On 31 December 1956, I moved into my little cottage with the tall trees, delighted to have a home of my own...." – Joseph was quoted as saying in 1986.
 The cottage was 35 Fanny Avenue, and moving into it in December 1956 was an act of faith and optimism, as Helen had been arrested just days before that, charged with treason, and faced trial for four years.
-It is tempting to speculate that Helen Joseph chose to live in Norwood because two of her fellow comrades, Bram Fischer in Oaklands, and Violet Weinberg in The Gardens, lived nearby.
+It is tempting to speculate that Helen Joseph chose to live in Norwood because two of her comrades, Bram Fischer in Oaklands, and Violet Weinberg in The Gardens, lived nearby.
 Whatever the reason for her choice, she would conduct her struggle against injustice from this address until her death in 1992.
 During that period she was banned four times, jailed four times, and saw her life become a long saga of police persecution, much of it spent under house arrest.

 Helen had no children of her own, but frequently stood in for the children of comrades in prison or in exile.
 She was viewed as a mother in the eyes of many activists, and for many years, they celebrated her on Mother's Day.
 Among the children who spent time in her care were the daughters of Winnie and Nelson Mandela's – Zinzi and Zenani – and Bram Fischer's daughter, Ilsa.